graphql/graphql-js/integrationTests/README.md

 ### Verifying Development Mode Tests

-Each subdirectory represents a different environment/bundler demonstrating enabling development mode by setting the environment variable `NODE_ENV` to `development`.
+Each subdirectory represents a different platform/bundler demonstrating enabling development mode by enabling the `development` condition or by calling `enableDevMode()`.

 ### Verifying Production Mode Tests